 Is it possible to have too much of a good thing?
-Well, it depends who you ask.
+Well, it depends on who you ask.
 If you ask the West Virginia winner of a $315 Million Powerball jackpot from several years ago, then he might say “yes”.
 Shortly following his new windfall, bandits broke into his car and absconded with $500,000 in cash.
 On the other hand, country music icon Alan Jackson penned a song on the theme.
 He says “Too much of a good thing … IS a good thing”.
 One presumes Jackson wasn’t crooning about grand theft larceny.
 Of course, this blog is about systems and network management, not love songs and the law.
 I assume readers of this missive all agree Network Management System (NMS) tools fall into the “Good Thing” bucket.
 However, that begs many questions: If one tool is good, then wouldn’t two be better?
 How about three?
-How many tools are too many and what is that tipping point?
+How many tools are too many, and what is that tipping point?

 The answer to this question isn’t as straightforward as it sounds.
-Instead it lays somewhere on a spectrum.
+Instead, it lays somewhere on a spectrum.
 At one end are the more frugal IT organizations we all know and love.
 On the other end are the operations helmed by super-geek perfectionists that we also know and love.
 I would posit that the best way to ferret out that tipping point is to employ a good, old-fashioned cost/benefit analysis.
 I’m not talking about anything particularly rigorous here, but rather a “back-of-napkin” thought exercise.

-Recall that I assumed anybody reading likely agrees that an NMS tool in your environment is good thing.
+Recall that I assumed anybody reading likely agrees that an NMS tool in your environment is a good thing.
 Implicit in that assumption are that the benefits of such tools are obvious.
 Primary among them are greater control of your infrastructure and higher service levels to your customers.
 Therefore, I won’t expound further.
-However, if you’re still not convinced let me know.
+However, if you’re still not convinced, let me know.
 I’ll make sure one of our account reps calls you tomorrow (and the next day … and the next day … and the day after that).